WHO WE ARE

-The Archimedes Research Center for Medical Device Security was established to help manufacturers and industry experts navigate the operational hazards of cybersecurity implementation and prepare them for future challenges of FDA requirements.
+The Archimedes Center for Medical Device Security was established to help manufacturers and industry experts navigate the operational hazards of cybersecurity implementation and prepare them for future challenges of FDA requirements.

 We’re proud to be built on a foundation of personal trust, sound science, and solid engineering.
 At Archimedes, we offer the ideal conditions for situational and operational awareness of emerging issues pertaining to cybersecurity.
 Better yet, we teach you how to separate signal from noise.

 Kevin Fu is credited for establishing the field of medical device security beginning with the 2008 IEEE paper on defibrillator security.
 Kevin is Chief Scientist of Virta Labs, Inc. and Associate Professor in EECS at the University of Michigan where he directs the Archimedes Center for Medical Device Security and the Security and Privacy Research Group (SPQR).

 A former MIT Technology Review TR35 Innovator of the Year, Kevin has testified in the House and Senate on matters of information and medical device security and has written commissioned work on trustworthy medical device software for the Institute of Medicine of the National Academies.
 He was a member of NIST Information Security and Privacy Advisory Board, the CRA Computing Community Consortium Council, and the ACM Committee on Computers and Public Policy.